 First of all, when you speak with an adjuster or any insurance representative you want to be credible and honest in all your answers.
 Not only is it the right thing to do, but your credibility can be a powerful weapon in your defense – especially if you have to go to court.

 Adjusters have ways of getting at the truth when they think you are not being truthful.
 They may follow up with more questions: “How long were at your friend’s house?
 What were you doing?
 Had you been drinking?
 How many drinks did you have?”
 These are just for starters.
+What do insurance adjusters look for when asking these questions?
+Possibly proof you were partially negligent for the car wreck injury you suffered.

 We Can Help You Give Your Statement to the Adjuster